Sai Yok district

 Sai Yok (ไทรโยค, /th/) is a district (amphoe) in Kanchanaburi province in western Thailand and is located northwest of Bangkok.

+History

+Prasat Mueang Sing, in tambon Sing, has been identified with Śrī Jayasiṃhapurī, one of the cities named in the Preah Khan inscription of 1191 as receiving an image of the Buddha from Jayavarman VII.
+David K. Wyatt gives the ground for the reading: taking the list to run in rough geographical order, the place must be the Mueang Sing of Kanchanaburi rather than the Singburi north-west of Ayutthaya.
+Chris Baker and Pasuk Phongpaichit caution that without corroborating evidence of military or administrative power the sending of the images is better characterised as cultural diplomacy than as rule.

 Geography

 The district is in the valley of the Khwae Noi River in the Tenasserim Hills area.
 It borders Myanmar to the south.
 Along the river the Death Railway runs to Nam Tok Sai Yok Noi.

 Sai Yok National Park was created on 27 October 1980 and covers an area of about 500 km^{2}.
 The most famous sight in the park is the Sai Yok waterfall.

 Neighboring districts are (from north clockwise) Thong Pha Phum, Si Sawat, Mueang Kanchanaburi of Kanchanaburi Province and Tanintharyi Division of Myanmar.

 Administration

 Provincial administration

 Sai Yok is divided into seven subdistricts (tambons), which are further subdivided into 57 administrative villages (mubans).